akmolina28/lovelace-gulp-watch/README.md

     > npm install -g gulp
     ```

-3. Clone the repo if you haven't already
+3. Clone the repo or download the source code from the latest release

     ```
     > git clone https://github.com/akmolina28/lovelace-gulp-watch.git